-This section describes the process of defining a Parametric model, annotating the model with additional information to drive a simulation, and running a simulation to generate a graph.
+These following sections describe the process of defining a Parametric model, annotating the model with additional information to drive a simulation, and running a simulation to generate a graph of the results.

-Introduction to SysML Parametric Models
+Section Description Introduction to SysML SysML Parametric models support the engineering analysis of critical system

-SysML Parametric models support the engineering analysis of critical system parameters, including the evaluation of key metrics such as performance, reliability and other physical characteristics.
-These models combine requirements models with system design models, by capturing executable constraints based on complex mathematical relationships.
+Parametric Models parameters, including the evaluation of key metrics such as performance, reliability and other physical characteristics.
+These models combine Requirements models with System Design models, by capturing executable constraints based on complex mathematical relationships.
 Parametric diagrams are specialized Internal Block diagrams that help you, the modeler, to combine behavior and structure models with engineering analysis models such as performance, reliability, and mass property models.
 For further information on the concepts of SysML Parametric models, refer to the official OMG SysML website and its linked sources.

-SysMLSimConfiguration Artifact

-Enterprise Architect helps you to extend the usefulness of your SysML parametric models by annotating them with extra information that allows the model to be simulated.
-The resulting model is then generated as a Modelica model that can be solved (simulated) using OpenModelica.
+Creating a Parametric Model An overview on developing SysML model elements for simulation, configuring these elements in the Configure SysML Simulation window , and observing the results of a simulation.
+SysMLSimC onfiguration Artifact Enterprise Architect helps you to extend the usefulness of your SysML Parametric models by annotating them with extra information that allows the model to be simulated.
+The resulting model is then generated as a model that can be solved (simulated) using either MATLAB Simulink or OpenModelica.
 The simulation properties for your model are stored against a Simulation Artifact.
 This preserves your original model and supports multiple simulations being configured against a single SysML model.
 The Simulation Artifact can be found on the 'Artifacts' Toolbox page.

-User Interface

-The user interface for the SysML simulation is described in the Configure SysML Simulation Window topic.

-OpenModelica Examples

-To aid your understanding of how to create and simulate a SysML parametric model, three examples have been provided to illustrate three different domains.
+User Interface The user interface for the SysML simulation is described in the Configure SysML Simulation Window topic.
+Model Analysis using Dataset Using the Simulation configuration a SysML Block can have multiple datasets defined against it.
+This allows for running repeatable variations on a simulation of the SysML model.
+SysPhS Standard Support The SysPhS Standard is a SysML Extension for Physical Interaction and Signal Flow Simulation.
+It defines a standard way to translate between a SysML model and either a Modelica model or a Simulink/Simscape model, providing a simpler model-based method for sharing simulations.
+See the SysPhS Standard Support Help topic.
+Examples To aid your understanding of how to create and simulate a SysML Parametric model, three examples have been provided to illustrate three different domains.
+All three examples happen to use the OpenModelica libraries.
 These examples and what you are able to learn from them are described in the SysML Simulation Examples topic.

-Interfacing with OpenModelica

-For details on installing OpenModelica and connecting Enterprise Architect to it, see the Help topic covering the platform where Enterprise Architect is installed.

-Installation

-Platform Detail Windows If Enterprise Architect is installed on a Windows platform, see the OpenModelica on Windows Help Topic.
-Linux If Enterprise Architect is installed on a Linux platform, see the OpenModelica on Linux Help Topic.

-OpenModelica on Windows

-When installing OpenModelica for Enterprise Architect operating on a Windows platform, you firstly install the OpenModelica application, then configure the settings in Enterprise Architect to access OpenModelica.

-Install OpenModelica

-Step Action 1 Download the OpenModelica Installer from: https://openmodelica.org/download/download-windows 2 Double-click on the OpenModelica installer and follow the 'Wizard' instructions.
-We recommend that you accept the default path for installation.
-3 Check that you can locate the executable omc.exe.
-For example: C:\OpenModelica1.9.2\bin\omc.exe

-Use either of these access paths to display the 'Modelica Solver Path' dialog.
+Configure SysML Simulation

+The Configure SysML Simulation window is the interface through which you can provide run-time parameters for executing the simulation of a SysML model.
+The simulation is based on a simulation configuration defined in a SysMLSimConfiguration Artifact element.

+Start Page 🗐 Specif ➡ ▾ 📙 🔐 Simu fication Manager Configure SysML Simulation X 😕 eration(2) 📓 Find in Project

+Artifact: Force=MassAcceleration(2) Simulation

+Package: Force=MassAcceleration(2) Model: FMA_Test - Data Set: ▼ Solve Validate

+Name ▷ InterfaceBlock Value Start: 0 Stop: 20 Format: plt - Parametric I Plot 🔲 Use Simscape

+⊳ ValueType ⊿ block es to Plot

+▲ FMA_Test ▲ PhSConstant SysMLSimModel F_Formula FMA_Test

+×: Real PhSConstant PhSConstant

+y:Real z:Real PhSConstant PhSConstant

+▲ constraintPro e1 : F_For

+⊿ BindingConr z> e1.f

+y> e1.a 3

+×> e1.r m

+Access

-Method Select Ribbon Simulate > System Behavior > Modelica > SysMLSim Configuration Manager > Configure Modelica Solver Other Double-click on an Artifact with the SysMLSimConfiguration stereotype > SysMLSimConfigure Modelica Solver
+Ribbon Simulate > System Behavior > Modelica/Simulink > SysMLSim Configuration Manager Other Double-click on an Artifact with the SysMLSimConfiguration stereotype.